U.S. flag

 Project Description

-Malaria is a major public health problem, particularly in sub- Saharan Africa.
-Advancements in molecular biology, bioinformatics, modeling and other disciplines provide exciting opportunities to develop new vector control tools.
-The vast majority of scientists from malaria-endemic Africa have not been able to use these new technologies to their maximum potential.
-Training next generation scientists to enable them to effectively use the new technologies and enhancing the malaria research capacity from malaria-endemic Africa will greatly facilitate the malaria control efforts in Africa.
+The recent invasion of Anopheles stephensi mosquitoes poses a new and significant threat to malaria control efforts in Africa.
+Advances in molecular biology, bioinformatics, modeling, and other disciplines provide exciting opportunities to develop new and effective An. stephensi surveillance and control tools.
+Training next-generation scientists to enable them to effectively use the new technologies and enhancing the malaria research capacity will greatly facilitate malaria control efforts in Africa.

 Related World Regions / Countries